 A powerhouse first baseman who combined Gold Glove defense with a fearsome bat, leading the Chicago Cubs to a division title and winning a batting crown.

-Derrek Lee's baseball journey was one of consistent excellence, built on a foundation of smooth fielding and potent offense.
-Standing 6'5", he was a formidable presence at first base, known for his exceptional reach and soft hands.
-His career took off after a trade to the Chicago Cubs in 2004, where he became a fan favorite and a clubhouse leader.
-The 2005 season was his masterpiece: he challenged for the Triple Crown, ultimately winning the National League batting title with a .335 average while also clubbing 46 home runs and driving in 107 runs.
-Though injuries later slowed his pace, his tenure with the Cubs was marked by memorable moments, including key hits in playoff pushes.
-After his playing days, he remained involved in the game through coaching and front office advisory roles, respected for his baseball intellect and the quiet, professional demeanor he carried throughout his 15-year career.
+Derrek Lee won the National League batting title in 2005 with a .335 average, adding 46 home runs and 107 RBIs.
+Standing 6'5", he was a formidable presence at first base, with exceptional reach and soft hands.
+His career took off after a trade to the Chicago Cubs in 2004, where he became a fan favorite and clubhouse leader.
+The 2005 season was his masterpiece: he challenged for the Triple Crown.
+Injuries later slowed his pace, but his tenure with the Cubs included key hits in playoff pushes.
+After his playing days, he remained involved through coaching and front office advisory roles, respected for his baseball intellect and quiet professional demeanor across 15 seasons.

 1965–1980